Thomas Løvold

 Thomas Løvold (born 27 January 1981) is a Norwegian curler.
+He won a silver at 2010 Winter Olympics as the alternate for the team skipped by Thomas Ulsrud.

 At Junior level, Løvold competed as skip and won gold medals at the 2002 and 2003 World Junior Curling Championships "B" tournaments.

 He has gained worldwide attention for having played as the alternate for Team Thomas Ulsrud at the 2010 Vancouver Winter Olympics and played third for Team Torger Nergård at the 2010 World Curling Championship in Cortina d'Ampezzo, Italy, winning the silver medal at both tournaments.

 Thomas Løvold also skips his own team on World Curling Tour events.
 His most successful tournament was the 2009 Lucerne Curling Trophy where his team made it to the semi-finals but lost to Team Ralph Stöckli of Switzerland.

 Personal life

 Løvold is married and has two children.
 He is employed as a coach.
 He lives in Oslo, Lillehammer and Hamar.